danielricks/autoplay/README.md

 # autoplay
-Main project files for teaching how to play text-based games
+Main project files for teaching computers how to play text-based games